 Bautista Alcañiz (Barcelona, active c.
 1890–1930)

-Nicolas Basil established himself on the Calle del Arch Nou de San Ramon del Call, 11 in 1926.
-He seems to have been one of the makers who like Enrique Sanfeliú was influenced by Enrique Garcia.
-The headstock of 1933 Nicolas Basil show here pays tribute to Garcia, and is described by its owner has having a similar "campanitas" sound.
-The rosette is similar to ones used by Sanfeliú.
+Nicolás Basil established his workshop at Calle del Arch Nou de San Ramón del Call, 11, in 1926.
+Like Enrique Sanfeliú, he was influenced by Enrique Garcia.
+A 1933 guitar by Basil features a headstock design that pays homage to Garcia and is noted by its owner for its "campanitas" (little bells) sound.
+The rosette design also resembles those used by Sanfeliú.

-Enrique Coll was a guitar maker of classical and flamenco guitars active in Barcelona during the 1940s.
-He was trained by Francisco Simplicio.
-He had his workshop on the calle Caspe, no. 35.
+Enrique Coll, a Barcelona-based maker of classical and flamenco guitars during the 1940s, was trained by Francisco Simplicio.
+He operated his workshop at Calle Caspe, No. 35.

 Nicolas Duclos (Barcelona, active 1744–1781)

-Nicolas Duclos was a French luthier who was moved to Spain and was active in Madrid and Barcelona between 1766-and 1781.
-In addition to violins, he made mandolins and guitars.
+Nicolas Duclos was a French luthier who relocated to Spain, working in Madrid and Barcelona from 1766 to 1781.
+In addition to violins, he crafted mandolins and guitars.

-Juan Estruch Pipó, a Barcelona luthier, is the grandson and successor of Juan Estruch Sasate.
+Juan Estruch Pipó, a Barcelona luthier, was the grandson and successor of Juan Estruch Sasate, continuing the family’s long tradition of guitar making.

 Juan Estruch Rosell was the founder of the Estruch dynasty of guitar builders.
-He opened his shop in Barcelona in 1880.
-He was the father of Juan Estruch Sasate, and grandfather of Juan Estruch Pipó.
-From 1898 to 1922 they built under the name Hermanos Estruch, and had a series of workshops.
-In 1898-01 they were at Calle Ancha 50; they moved to Calle Ancha 30 in 1902
+He opened his shop in Barcelona in 1880 and was the father of Juan Estruch Sasate and grandfather of Juan Estruch Pipó.
+From 1898 to 1922, the family built guitars under the name Hermanos Estruch, operating a series of workshops.
+From 1898 to 1901, they were located at Calle Ancha 50, and in 1902, they moved to Calle Ancha 30.

 Juan Estruch Sasate, a Barcelona luthier, was the son and successor of Juan Estruch Rosell.